Where does the El Paso County Planning and Community Development Department have jurisdiction?

 A way to determine if a property/parcel is in unincorporated El Paso County, use the El Paso County Assessor Property Search. to find property information either by parcel, address, or owner name.

 Once the property/parcel is located, the “Public Record Property Information” page will be displayed.
 Scroll down the page and find the list of the parcel’s taxing entities.
-A parcel is under County jurisdiction if no taxing entities begin with the words “city of” or “town of” followed with name of an incorporated city/town.
+A parcel is under County jurisdiction if no taxing entities begin with the words “city of” or “town of” followed by name of an incorporated city/town.

 What are the Cities/Towns that are incorporated in El Paso County?